DataFire/Integrations/integrations/generated/azure_servicebus/README.md

 * output [SBAuthorizationRule](#sbauthorizationrule)

 ### Topics_CreateOrUpdateAuthorizationRule
-Creates an authorizatio rule for the specified topic.
+Creates an authorization rule for the specified topic.

 ```js